bl0b/jupyLR/readme.md

 An old-school parsing framework that implements the time-honoured scanner+parser stack.

 Lexical analysis is performed with regular expressions (as described in http://stackoverflow.com/a/2359619).
-Parsing is done with an SLR algorithm.
-There might be support for GLR parsing in some future.
+Parsing is done with the GLR algorithm based on an SLR automaton.

 ## Synopsis